tinamayswinkels/eon/_services/fashion.md

 layout: service
 title: Fashion Photography | Eyes of a Nomad
 meta-description: >-
-  Eyes of a Nomad is Emilio Kuzma, a full-time photographer specialising in fashion, swim and lifestyle in Bali, working with local and international brands.
+  Looking for a fashion photographer in Bali, or a remote team to run a destination campaign in this stunning tropical island?
+Let's work together!
 meta-keywords: book a fashion photography shoot in bali, fashion photographer in Bali
 category: fashion
 featured_image: /images/placeholder-2.jpg